pydantic/pydantic/docs/usage/validators.md

     """
 ```

-Model validators can be `mode='before'` or `mode='after'` and `mode='wrap'`.
+Model validators can be `mode='before'`, `mode='after'` or `mode='wrap'`.

 Before model validators are passed the raw input which is often a `dict[str, Any]` but could also be an instance of the model itself (e.g. if `UserModel.model_validate(UserModel.construct(...))` is called) or anything else since you can pass arbitrary objects into `model_validate`.
-Because of this before validators are extremely flexible and powerful but can be cumbersome and error prone to implement.
+Because of this `mode='before'` validators are extremely flexible and powerful but can be cumbersome and error prone to implement.
 Before model validators should be class methods.
 The first argument should be `cls` (and we also recommend you use `@classmethod` below `@model_validator` for proper type checking), the second argument will be the input (you should generally type it as `Any` and use `isinstance` to narrow the type) and the third argument (if present) will be a `pydantic.ValidationInfo`.

-After validators are instance methods and always receive an instance of the model as the first argument.
+`mode='after'` validators are instance methods and always receive an instance of the model as the first argument.
 You should not use `(cls, ModelType)` as the signature, instead just use `(self)` and let type checkers infer the type of `self` for you.
-Since these are fully type safe they are often easier to implement than before validators.
+Since these are fully type safe they are often easier to implement than `mode='before'` validators.
 If any field fails to validate, `mode='after'` validators for that field will not be called.

 ## Handling errors in validators